 James Lonsdale is the landowner and project developer for the properties and also managed the woodland establishment.

 All four woodlands in the group are created with native species designed to flourish and compliment the local landscape value.
 Trees were established at an average density of 2,500 stems per hectare.
 The design of the planting plan featured open areas, wide rides and glades, giving a natural, organic design that fits in with the local landscape.
 Due to the mixture of species from high forest species such as Oak, through to small trees and shrubs a natural texture to the woodlands will be quickly established.

-Overall this project will contribute to the wider objective of native woodland in the UK and also creation of highly valuable recreational woodland that is easily accessible to local people, reducing emissions created by access and sequestering carbon dioxide to counter climate change.
+These woodlands are not planned to create commercial opportunities beyond the sale of carbon.
+Overall these projects will contribute to the wider objective of native woodland in the UK and also creation of highly valuable recreational woodland that is easily accessible to local people, reducing emissions created by access and sequestering carbon dioxide to counter climate change.